nukiska/office_sales/README.md

 - Save only:
 -- Region, Rep, Item, Units, Total discount, Final price, Creation date, Order date

-Final price is based on step 2.
-Final price = total price with all calculated discounts.
+>Final price is based on step 2, where final price is total price with all calculated discounts.<br />
-Total discount is summary of unit discount and extra discount.
+>Total discount is summary of unit discount and extra discount.<br />
-Creation date is actual DateTime.
+>Creation date is actual DateTime.